Balayu

 The care your child was always supposed to have.

-Built on the standards that define best-in-class pediatric care worldwide, applied continuously, and adapted specifically for Indian children.
-Built first in India because India has the freedom to build it right.
+Built on the standards that define best-in-class pediatric care worldwide, applied continuously, and brought into every family's home.